SA-32/CNN-Transformer-Based-Generative-Adversarial-Network-for-Copy-Move-Source-Target-Distinguishment/README.md

    64 mid-channels).
 2. **Where CNN-branch downsampling happens.** The paper gives output sizes 256×64×64 → 512×32×32 → 1024×16×16 for the three conv blocks but not exactly which bottleneck performs the stride-2 downsampling.
-We downsample in the first bottleneck of Conv block2 and Conv block3 (Conv block1 only expands channels, no spatial downsampling).
 3. **Transformer MLP expansion ratio.** Not stated; we use the standard ViT ratio of 4× (768 → 3072 → 768).
 4. **Feature Coupling Layer exact pooling/upsampling factors.** The paper